Ahmad Ebadi

 Ahmad started learning music at an early age.
 At the age of seven, he was able to play tombak to accompany his father.
-Unfortunately he lost his father soon thereafter, but continued his education with his sisters, especially Moloud Khanom.
+He lost his father soon thereafter, but continued his education with his sisters, especially Moloud Khanom.
 He became one of the best setar players of all time.
 For years he played on Iranian radio especially in a program called Golha, produced by Davood Pirnia.
 Ebadi had a unique style in playing the setar.
 He also invented a variety of different tunings for setar.

 He died in 1993 and is buried in Emamzadeh Taher Cemetery in Karaj.

+Ahmad Ebadi and Moluk Zarabi performed in 1924 at Tehran's Grand Hotel.